Integrate Chat Bots In Azure DevOps Extensions - Chat Bot Adoptions

 After

-Now visual studio extension was created and now we switch to visual studio marketplace publisher to publish our extension (.vsix file).
+Now Visual Studio extension has been created and we have switched to the Visual Studio marketplace publisher to publish our extension (.vsix file).

-Click on ‘Azure DevOps’ option to upload your .VSIX file.
+Click on the ‘Azure DevOps’ option to upload your.VSIX file.

 Click or Drag and Drop your extension.VSIX file.
-Once your file iss uploaded click on ‘Upload’ button as shown in the below screenshot.
+Once your file is uploaded click on the ‘Upload’ button as shown in the below screenshot.

-Now our extension has uploaded and it shows a success symbol in Version column as shown in the below screenshot.
+Now our extension has been uploaded and it shows a success symbol in the Version column as shown in the below screenshot.

 Now your extension details will be visible as shown in the below screenshot.

-Now it’s time give your extension access to your organization.
-Now click ‘…’ symbol and click on ‘Share/Unshare’ options as shown in the below screenshot.
+Now it’s time to give your extension access to your organization.
+Now click the ‘…’ symbol and click on the ‘Share/Unshare’ options as shown in the below screenshot.

-Now switch to your dev.azure.com and select your organization as shown in the below screen shot.
-Click on ‘Organization settings’ options to enable your extension.
+Now switch to your dev.azure.com and select your organization as shown below screenshot.
+Click on the ‘Organization settings’ options to enable your extension.

-Now Click on ‘Extensions’ options and go to ‘Shared’ option and click on ‘Install’ button.
+Now Click on the ‘Extensions’ options and go to the ‘Shared’ option and click on the ‘Install’ button.
 Make sure this extension will be available only to your current organization.

-Select your Azure DevOps Organization from dropdown shown in the below screenshot and click on ‘Install’ button.
+Select your Azure DevOps Organization from the dropdown shown in the below screenshot and click on the ‘Install’ button.

-Now our new extension was enabled as shown in the below screenshot.
+Now our new extension has been enabled as shown in the below screenshot.

-Now Click on ‘My AI Bot’ option in Repos option, you can give any name for your extension and make sure there is scope to develop extension for Boards, Repose, Pipelines, Test Plans & Artifacts.
+Now Click on the ‘My AI Bot’ option in the Repos option, you can give any name for your extension and make sure there is scope to develop extensions for Boards, Repose, Pipelines, Test Plans & Artifacts.

-Now we can achieve this new idea to adopt Microsoft AI chat bots on our extensions like Azure DevOps, Visual Studio SDK, Visual Studio Code etc.
+Now we can achieve this new idea by adopting Microsoft AI chatbots on our extensions like Azure DevOps, Visual Studio SDK, Visual Studio Code, etc.

 Similar Articles